yelouis/IUI_Wiki_Comp/README.md

 ## Documentation

+`comps_website`: Anything related to the actual comps website.

 `modules`: The brunt of the code
 - `modeling.R`: Backward elimination construction of a generalized linear regression model to predict the likelihood that an article is good.
 - `wiki_analysis.py`: